 Did you know, this comes from having the door open too long, causing warm air from your room to condense and freeze on the appliance?
 Another handy fridge and freezer tip is to make sure they are kept full.
 A full appliance works most efficiently, so the more you store in your clean, defrosted fridge or freezer, the less energy you are using.

 Smart technology is a game-changer for homeowners and in the city, a smart thermostat is a way forward.
 City dwellers tend to be in and out of their home more often for work and leisure as there are more facilities.
 That means the potential for the heating to be left on.
 With a smart thermostat, you can control the temperature via an app, making it easier to save energy.

 The plumbing coverage on HomeServe shows how many plans come with a boiler service and protection for your gas central heating.
 Meaning any further problems you encounter can be rectified very quickly.
 That can save energy too, as you will be using energy-intensive electric heaters or fan heaters far less during a breakdown, as problems will be fixed rapidly.

 Gadgets and Appliances

 How many of us leave our mobile phone plugged in all night?
-Or what percentage of televisions are left on standby overnight?
+What percentage of televisions are left on standby overnight?
 These may seem like trivial aspects of energy usage, but it all adds up.
-Today’s gadgets often ‘need’ to be on all day, every day, but a system of unplugging and turning off each night can save you a huge amount over time.
+Today’s gadgets often ‘need’ to be on all day, every day.
+A system of unplugging and turning off each night can save you a huge amount over time.
 Your mobile only needs an hour or so to fully charge, so why plug it in all night?
 The Thrifty Parent recommends unplugging computers,games consoles, printers and microwaves, all of which use energy on standby.
-Indeed, that ‘vampire’ energy use is thought to be around 5% of our overall consumption each year, which amounts to a significant saving.
+That ‘vampire’ energy use is thought to be around 5% of our overall consumption each year, which amounts to a significant saving.